-Finally, if you are fortunate enough to find a hotel that offers you complimentary meeting space right from the start, grab it!
-You have just died and gone to meeting planner heaven!
+Finally, if you are fortunate enough to find a hotel that offers you complimentary meeting space right from the start, just be careful of other hidden charges.
+Be sure to carefully read the agreement thoroughly.

 Other Hotel Tips

 Experienced organizers know that most hotels will provide extra services, but only if they are asked to do so.